Maternal/Child Care (Obstetrics/Perinatal Care)

 Maternal/child care is a core discipline of the specialty of Family Medicine.
 The scope of practice for family physicians in maternity/child care may range from only managing medical problems during pregnancy, prenatal care only, or comprehensive care of low-risk pregnancy to comprehensive care of high-risk pregnancy, including performing cesarean deliveries.
 The American Academy of Family Physicians (AAFP) advocates that ALL Family Medicine residents receive basic maternal/child care training and that those residents who plan to practice the full scope of maternal/child care receive advanced training to include management of complications and surgical intervention.

 The American Academy of Family Physicians further advocates the maternal/child care privileges should be based solely on the individual physician's documented training and/or experience, demonstrated abilities, and current competence and not by specialty-specific designation alone.
+This may be accomplished by providing documentation of acceptable supervised training and experience during residency and/or fellowship training, or successful completion of an approved, recognized course when such exists.
 Family physicians should evaluate fellow family physicians in credentialing and privileging determinations.

 Both the American Academy of Family Physicians and the American College of Obstetrics and Gynecology (ACOG), the two major organizations of physicians who provide maternal/child care in the United States, recognize that there are health care disparities for women in rural areas and that in some rural areas these disparities include critical access to maternal/child care.
 1,2 Women living in rural settings tend to lack insurance, have a lower income level, and often rely on Medicaid and Medicare; due to the distance and access to care, they must often travel father and have a decrease in frequency of care than their counterparts living in urban settings.
 ACOG recognizes that in some rural settings family physicians provide 100% of obstetric care.2